Pediatric autoimmune hepatitis (AIH)

 There are two types of autoimmune hepatitis:

-What are the signs and symptoms of autoimmune hepatitis?
+What are the signs and symptoms of pediatric autoimmune hepatitis (AIH)?

 Symptoms of autoimmune hepatitis range from mild to severe, depending on the type.